 "We're not anti-boy.
-We're pro-girl." —Molly Neuman
+We're pro-girl." —Molly Neuman, Bratmobile

-Everyone can agree that the riot grrrl genre has its roots in the late '70s punk movement - although the punk scene was heavily male-dominated, there were a few bands who influenced riot grrrl (i.e. Patti Smith, the Slits, the Raincoats, the Runaways, X-Ray Spex, the Plastic Ono Band).
+Everyone can probably agree that the riot grrrl genre has its musical roots in '70s punk rock.
+Although the punk scene was heavily male-dominated, there were a few bands who influenced the sound that would later be known as "riot grrrl": the Patti Smith Group, Yoko Ono/the Plastic Ono Band, the Slits, the Raincoats, the Runaways, and X-Ray Spex.